- Finding Authorized Space

 - Permit Ownership

 A parking permit signifies an individual has been granted the privilege of parking on University property.
 Ownership of the parking permit remains with the University.
-Individuals are not allowed to transfer ownership.
-All permits reported lost or stolen should be returned to the Parking Office immediately upon recovery.
+Individuals are not allowed to transfer permit ownership.
+All permits reported lost or stolen should be returned to the Parking Office immediately.
 Possession or use of a lost/stolen permit or a forged/altered permit will result in a fine, tow and impoundment of vehicle and loss of parking privileges.
 Report the loss or theft of a permit to the Parking Office immediately.

 - Permit Display